-In addition to Crime Science and Research Methods and Research Ethics, you'll study one additional Core Module from the list above, and a relevant Specialist Option.
+In addition to Crime Science, and your research methods study, you'll study one additional Core Module from the list above, and a relevant Specialist Option from one of your Core Subjects.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.

 Specialist Options include:

 - Managing Investigations